divyasshree-BQ/pumpfun-rpc-tutorial/README.md

-# How to Parse Pumpfun Trades with gRPC
+# How to Parse Pumpfun Trades with gRPC - Tutorial

 > Note: gRPC can be a real headache, but you can skip all the hard parts by using Bitquery's Shred Streams or GraphQL streams.
 Get started [here](https://ide.bitquery.io/Pumpfun-DEX-Trades-stream)